PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Carranza wanted Zapata gone for good, and he put General Pablo González in charge of this task.
 González suggested an ambush.

-It went like this: Colonel Jesús Guajardo pretended that he was ready to defect to the Zapatistas.
+It went like this: Colonel Jesús Guajardo pretended he was ready to defect to the Zapatistas.
 He asked for a meeting with Zapata at Chinameca, Morelos.
 Zapata came, was shot, and his body buried in Cuautla.
+(See video clip of Zapata's funeral)

 Now...

 Some say Zapata let it purposely come this far.
 These people argue that Zapata acted completely out of character, completely against the advice of his aides, and completely against the reports of his spies.
 Throughout his career, Zapata constantly urged caution.
-The man was by nature suspicious.
+The man was suspicious by nature.

 Check the entries in the timeline of the Mexican Revolution.